NIA yet to formally take over probe into killing of Amravati chemist: Police | Politics

 NIA yet to formally take over probe into killing of Amravati chemist: Police

-The National Investigation Agency NIA is yet to formally take over the probe into the killing of a chemist in Maharashtras Amravati, a top police official here said on Sunday.Talking to PTI, Dr Aarti Singh, the Commissioner of Police of Amravati city in eastern Maharashtra, said, We have not yet received any orders about the the transfer the case to the NIA.
+The National Investigation Agency NIA is yet to formally take over the probe into the killing of a chemist in Maharashtras Amravati, a top police official here said on Sunday.Talking to PTI, Dr Arti Singh, the Commissioner of Police of Amravati city in eastern Maharashtra, said, We have not yet received any orders about the transfer of the case to the NIA.

 - Country: